Skip to navigation Skip to content

 Medicare record not found for injured person

-If an injured person is not enrolled in Medicare, it must be established if residential, nursing home or home care services were provided to treat the injury/illness where there were not Medicare services.
+If an injured person is not enrolled in Medicare, it must be established if residential, nursing home or home care services were provided to treat the injury/illness where there were no Medicare services.

-If the agency receives a MO022 or an MO026 and a Medicare record is not found for an injured person, see Table 5.
+If Services Australia receives a Medicare Compensation Recovery Notice of Judgment or Settlement form (MO022) or a Medicare Compensation Recovery Notice of past benefits request form (MO026) and a Medicare record is not found for an injured person, see Table 5.

 An injured person may have enrolled in Medicare with a different name or date of birth.
 If there is a mismatch with the injured person’s details, see Process Correspondence - Medicare Compensation Recovery.